UserOverride/VU_ObjektinisProgramavimas/README.md

-# Documentation for v.pradinė version

-## Overview
+## Code Overview

-This program is designed to manage student information including their names, homework scores, exam scores, and calculated averages and medians.
-It generates random student data, calculates statistics, and displays the information in a formatted manner.

-## File Structure
+The provided code is a C++ program for managing student information.
+It includes functionalities to input student data, calculate averages and medians, and display the results.
+Below is a summary of the key components and functionalities:

+### Struct Definition

+- `studentInfo`: A struct defining the structure of student information, including first name, last name, homework score, exam score, median, average, and modified average.

+### Functions

-The program consists of a single source code file named `student_info_management.cpp`.
+1. `singleSutdentInfoPrinter`: Prints the information of a single student.

-## Functions

-### calculateAverage(double homeworkScore, double examScore)
-- Calculates the weighted average of a student's homework and exam scores.
+2. `calculateAverage`: Calculates the weighted average of homework and exam scores.
-- Parameters:
-  - `homeworkScore`: The score obtained from homework assignments.
-  - `examScore`: The score obtained from exams.
-- Returns: Weighted average of homework and exam scores.

-### dataGeneration(int numberOfStudents)
-- Generates random student data and writes it to a file named `data.dat`.
-- Parameters:
-  - `numberOfStudents`: The number of students for which data should be generated.

-### findLongestName(vector<studentInfo> data)
-- Finds the length of the longest name among the student data.
+3. `findLongestName`: Finds the length of the longest first name among student data.
-- Parameters:
-  - `data`: A vector containing student information.
-- Returns: Length of the longest name.

-### findLongestLastname(vector<studentInfo> data)
-- Finds the length of the longest last name among the student data.
+4. `findLongestLastname`: Finds the length of the longest last name among student data.
-- Parameters:
-  - `data`: A vector containing student information.
-- Returns: Length of the longest last name.

-### main()
-- The main function of the program.
+5. `invalidInput`: Prints a message for invalid input.
+6. `singleInputModule`: Takes input for a single student's information.
+7. `selectionOptionValidator`: Validates the selection for entering data.
+8. `selectionEntryValidator`: Validates the selection for continuing data entry.
+9. `selectionDisplayValidator`: Validates the selection for displaying data.
-- Reads student data from the `data.dat` file, calculates statistics, and displays the information in a formatted table.
+10. `resulter`: Displays the student information in a formatted manner.

-- Utilizes the other functions defined in the program to accomplish its tasks.
+### Main Function

+- Handles the execution flow of the program.
+- Provides options for entering data manually or generating data automatically.
+- Calls appropriate functions based on user selections.

 ## Usage

-To use this program:

-1. Compile the source code file `student_info_management.cpp`.
+1. Compile the code.
-2. Run the compiled executable.
+2. Run the executable.
-3. Optionally, uncomment the `dataGeneration(100)` call in the `main()` function to generate random student data.
+3. Follow the prompts to enter or generate student data.
-4. Run the program again to see the results.
+4. View the results displayed in the specified format.

 ## Dependencies

 - `iostream`: Standard input/output stream.
+- `string`: String handling library.
-- `fstream`: Input/output stream class to operate on files.
+- `fstream`: File stream for handling file operations.
-- `vector`: Standard template library (STL) container for dynamic arrays.
+- `vector`: Dynamic array implementation for storing student data.
-- `string`: String class for handling strings.
+- `iomanip`: Input/output manipulators for formatting output.
-- `algorithm`: Standard template library (STL) algorithms like `sort`.
+- `algorithm`: Standard algorithms for operations on sequences.
-- `ctime`: Standard library for date and time manipulation.
-- `iomanip`: Standard library for manipulating input/output format.
+- `regex`: Regular expressions for input validation.

 ## Notes

-- The program generates 100 random student data if the `dataGeneration(100)` call in the `main()` function is uncommented.
-- The `data.dat` file is used to store and retrieve the student data.
-- The program calculates the average and median scores for each student based on their homework and exam scores.
+- The program is interactive and user-friendly, guiding the user through each step of data entry and display.
-- The output is displayed in a formatted table showing each student's last name, first name, average score, and median score.
+- It employs regular expressions for input validation, ensuring data integrity.
+- The output is neatly formatted, providing clear visibility of student information.